att/netarbiter/sds/install-kubeadm/README.md

 #     Find available versions at:
 #     https://packages.cloud.google.com/apt/dists/kubernetes-xenial/main/binary-amd64/Packages
 #
-#   - If you install K8s on AWS or GCE, you may encounter a nameserver issue with Calico [1].
+#   - If you install K8s on AWS, GCE or Azure, you may encounter a nameserver issue with Calico [1].
 #     Different from Calico (based on L3), Flannel (based on L2)  works without any additional
 #     configuration.
 Instead of Calico, you can use flannel by:
 #     ./install-masternode-flannel.sh latest